5 min read·13 practice questions•Updated Mar 20, 2026

 Practice with these carefully curated questions for the Data Scientist role at Amazon

-Prepare 8-10 strong STAR stories for Amazon's Leadership Principles — Dive Deep, Deliver Results, Customer Obsession, Ownership, and Invent and Simplify are most relevant for DS.
+Start a mock interviewPrepare 8-10 strong STAR stories mapped to Amazon's Leadership Principles — Dive Deep, Deliver Results, Customer Obsession, Ownership, and Invent and Simplify are most tested for DS roles.

 Practice articulating business impact, not just model accuracy: 'My churn model improved retention by X%' not just 'My model achieved 0.85 AUC'.